- Search The Registry

 *Sinbad was born on this date in 1956.
 He is a Black comedian, writer, and actor.

-Born David Adkins in Benton Harbor, MI., he is the son of Rev. Dr. Donald and Louise Adkins.
-In 1974 and 1978, he attended the University of Denver, where he played basketball.
+Born David Adkins in Benton Harbor, MI, he is the son of Rev. Dr. Donald and Louise Adkins.
+In 1974 and 1978, he attended the University of Denver and played basketball.
 Adkins was in the US Air Force as a Boom Operator aboard the KC-135.
 He almost received a dishonorable discharge for various problems, including going AWOL.
-He joined the military as a vehicle for getting the attention of his idols, the Harlem Globetrotters.
-His plan was to play basketball in the Air Force, get noticed by the Globetrotters or another pro team, and leave; he never made the team.
+He joined the military to get the attention of his idols, the Harlem Globetrotters.
+He planned to play basketball in the Air Force, get noticed by the Globetrotters or another pro team, and leave; he never made the team.

 In 1981, things began to change.
 The comedy bug hit him when he participated in an Air Force Talent Show.
 He won several contests while stationed in Kansas.
-Under the professional name Sinbad, he became popular in the late 1980s and 1990s, appearing on television and starring in the feature films Houseguest (1995), First Kid, and Jingle All the Way (both 1996).
+Under the professional name Sinbad, he became popular in the late 1980s and 1990s, appearing on television and starring in the feature films Houseguest (1995), First Kid, and Jingle All the Way (1996).
 Sinbad married Meredith Fuller in 1985.
 They have two children together.
 The couple divorced in 1992, then remarried in 2002.

 He appeared on Star Search and The Redd Foxx Show.
 At one time, Sinbad hosted his talk show, VIBE, and portrayed the goofy coach Walter Oakes on A Different World (a spinoff of The Cosby Show).
 He also had his show, "The Sinbad Show," in the early 1990s on Fox.
-He was also featured in a late 1990s infomercial for Tae Bo, claiming he was successfully using the Tae Bo system to become an action star.
+He was also featured in a late 1990s infomercial for Tae Bo, claiming he successfully used the Tae Bo system to become an action star.
 He was the host of Showtime at the Apollo.
 He had originally hosted from 1989 to 1991 and was the temporary host in 2005 while regular host Mo'Nique was on maternity leave.